Agile Ability – Social Media Marketing

 Social Media is a powerful tool for any business.
 It enables businesses to connect directly with their target audience to build brand awareness and loyalty.
 As you create more awareness about your brand through social media, you build interest, which in turn generates sales.

 Sharing the right social media content with the right people also depends upon the platform.
-For example, Facebook and Instagram have a specific way they are used by customers.
+For example, Facebook, Instagram, Twitter, You Tube, TikTok, Discord, Snapchat and all other social media platforms have a specific way they are used by customers.
 So, for the businesses to become successful, one should know the best practices for advertising on each platform i.e. what type of content should be posted, and how often should we share and advertise.

 Facebook Advertising for Small Businesses

 What To Post on Facebook – You can try sharing different types of content and check what resonates with your audience by analysing the most impressions, engagements, and shares.
 Once you’ve determined what type of content and updates your audience most responds to, you can use this type of content only.
-If your business is local – maybe it’s in Surrey – you can opt to use all social media Surrey demographics to target your posts to people in Surrey only.
+You can opt to use all Social Media Surrey demographics to target your posts to people who are local to the county.

 How Often To Share – Posting too much may run the risk of people un-liking your page, and posting too little may risk your engagement metrics.
 An update a day is the optimal rate for most businesses.
-For local businesses – perhaps your business is local to Reigate – You can choose to opt for statistical social media Reigate data available to know when and how much to post.
+If your business targets hyper local audiences you can opt to target customers in your town or village.
+Facebook is the perfect marketing tool for small businesses, providing a wealth of social media data which which provides information on when and how much to post, even as granular as a small market town such as Reigate in Surrey.

 Advertising Strategies – Facebook ads can be a powerful marketing tool for your small business.
 With simple measurement based on interests and custom audiences, Facebook ads can help grow your business.
 This also works locally.
 So if you’re in Sussex, advertising strategies should match the tools on social media Sussex people can connect with.